 - Key Takeaway: How to set a website goal for success

-Why you need one goal only?
+Why do you need one goal only?

 Having one goal only for your website gives you a clear vision of what you need your website to do for you.
-This helps not only for you to craft your website copy but also for your website designer, copywriter, or SEO specialist.
+This helps not only for you to craft your website copy but also your website designer, copywriter, or SEO specialist.

 Having one clear goal for your new website design or website redesign will help to plan for a clear and on-point Call to action throughout the website.
 By placing strategically Call to action sections throughout your website you will improve conversions and will naturally push the user to take the desired action.